eISSN: 2707-2797

 Ali Akhaddar, Hassan Baallal

 PAMJ-CM.
 2020; 3:98.
-Published 09 Jul 2020 | doi:10.11604/pamj-cm.2020.3.98.24445
+Published 09 Jul 2020 | DOI: 10.11604/pamj-cm.2020.3.98.24445

 A 50-year-old woman, previously healthy, presented with a 9-month history of progressive paraparesis with sphincter disturbances and hypoesthesia in lower legs.
 Several weeks before admission, her paraplegia and urinary dysfunction rapidly deteriorated.
 She was unsuccessfully treated 4 months prior with analgesics and corticosteroids drugs.
 Spinal magnetic resonance imaging (MRI) (A) showed central myelopathy of the conus medullaris with posterior dilated perimedullary veins (arrows), suggestive of a spinal vascular malformation.
 Selective spinal angiogram of the right T11 segmental artery (B) demonstrated a right sided fistulous connection between the segmental artery and the perimedullary venous plexus (dotted oval circle).
 A thoracic T10-T12 laminectomy and durotomy was performed, which showed engorged venous vessels on the posterior surface of the spinal cord (C).
 An arterialized draining vein was identified arising from the inner aspect of the dura of the right T11 nerve root.
 This vessel was completely clipped (arrow).
 Postoperatively, neurologic examination remained unchanged at the time of discharge.
 However, at 4-month follow-up, she was able to ambulate with a walker.
 Postoperative angiography performed 2 months later showed total disappearance of the vascular fistula (D).

-Corresponding author
+Corresponding Author

 Ali Akhaddar, Department of Neurosurgery, Avicenne Military Hospital of Marrakech, Marrakech, Morocco (akhaddar@hotmail.fr)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.